Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 Even in Active Mode, the device spends most of its time in a deep sleep state to conserve energy.
-The frequency with which the Tracker wakes up in Active Mode can be configured using a Cron expression (see chapter 4.4).
+The frequency with which the Tracker wakes up in Active Mode can be configured using a Cron expression (see "GPS configuration parameters").
 Typical values for active sleep time are 5 or 15 minutes.
 When in Active Sleep Phase, the device will not be triggered to gather more GPS positions through motion, but movement of the device will still be registered to keep the Tracker in